Kizuna AI: Fandom activities

 On 25 December 2016, Kizuna's producers decided to put up her MikuMikuDance 3D model for free download and edits on her official site.
 This was to allow interested fans to produce doujin products.
 The 3D model can be used in MikuMikuDance, Unity, Unreal Engine and other spaces.
-The developers even made the model compatible with virtual reality.
+The developers also made the model compatible with virtual reality.
 The virtual model is allowed use in videos and games, but for business purposes it is required that the developers are contacted.
 Finally, the use of the model in political, racial or religious settings or to create other models is prohibited.

 The derivative work of some fans is shared to the rest of the fanbase on Kizuna's social media accounts.
 On YouTube, there are many users who name their accounts "Kizuna AI", "キズナアイ" or other related names.
 Some repost her videos but only the official "A.I.Channel" offers subtitles for many languages.
 There are also dancing-related videos.